9 Epic Mayan Ruins on the Yucatan Peninsula Worth Exploring!

 Chichen Itza is the most renowned of the Mayan ruins in the Yucatan

-A UNESCO World Heritage Site, the spectacular ruins at Chichen Itza are the most famous Mayan ruins in Mexico.
+A UNESCO World Heritage Site, the spectacular ruins at Chichen Itza (located about 120 miles west of Cancun) are Mexico’s most famous Mayan ruins.

-Sprawling over an area of more than four square miles, Chichen Itza was one of the largest Mayan cities and home to hundreds of buildings.
+Sprawling across more than four square miles, Chichen Itza was once one of the largest Mayan cities, home to hundreds of structures.
+At its peak, some 50,000 people lived here.

 The outside walls of La Iglesia or "the Church" at Chichen Itza is covered with carved decorations of the Chac god mask and animals like serpents, crabs and snails.